Troubleshoot a Classic Load Balancer: HTTP Errors

 in the logs that are generated by Elastic Load Balancing.
 If necessary, you can increase your capacity or increase

-or increase the configured idle timeout so that lengthy operations (such as uploading a large file)
+the configured idle timeout so that lengthy operations (such as uploading a large file) can complete.

 Cause 2: Registered instances closing the connection to Elastic Load Balancing.

 Solution 2: Enable keep-alive settings on your EC2 instances and set the keep-alive timeout to greater than or equal to the idle timeout settings of your load balancer.